Fetch TV vs Foxtel: Which offers more value?

 Standard Foxtel requires the installation of a satellite dish if one isn’t already at your home, subscribing to the service and installing a set-top box, and although you won’t need an internet connection to run the service, you’ll need one for the streaming features of the iQ4 set top box.

-Prices vary on both the installation and box dependent on whether you buy through Foxtel From Telstra or go directly through Foxtel.
+Prices vary on both the installation and box dependent on whether you buy through Foxtel or not.
 The launch of the Foxtel iQ5 also marks the first time that users won’t need satellite installation to start watching as the latest box is designed to have a plug and play function.

 An alternative to the traditional set-top box setup is to use the Foxtel Go app, which comes for free as soon as you’re subscribed to any Foxtel TV package.
 Foxtel Go’s strength lies in its viewing versatility.
 There are several ways to access the app including mobile devices, web browsers, smart TVs and more.